Skip to content

 Compliance Context

 FCA AEMI authorisation and PCI DSS Level 1 are the two structural pieces.
-Principal Member status with Visa and Mastercard means emerchantpay holds its own BIN sponsorships — chargeback liability and interchange routing get negotiated directly rather than through a fronting bank.
+Principal Member status with Visa and Mastercard means emerchantpay holds its own BIN sponsorships, so chargeback liability and interchange routing get negotiated directly rather than through a fronting bank.
 Risk and Fraud Management Services run on a rule-based engine with velocity checks, BIN analysis, IP and device fingerprinting.
 3DS2 with browser-flow support is implemented end-to-end.
-The honest gap: no published ML-vendor or AI-fraud branding the way Nuvei (Azure AI integration Dec 2025) or Solidgate market their stack.
-Manual chargeback team is responsive but Visa Verifi/Ethoca pre-dispute alerting still has to be opted into.
+The gap is the absence of a published ML-vendor or AI-fraud brand the way Nuvei markets its stack with the Azure AI integration from Dec 2025.
+The manual chargeback team is responsive but Visa Verifi/Ethoca pre-dispute alerting still has to be opted into.

 About emerchantpay: Company Background